 He could come any time.
 And he wants to come soon in order to bring the pain to an end.
 The only reason he is waiting is to give more time for people to repent so that when the end does come, they will rejoice with their Lord rather than face the punishment of God that will come to all who choose to hold on to their sin instead.

 Are you a Christian?
 Is this how you understand the world?
 Or have you chosen some other explanation?
 What other explanation can deal with our questions the way this one can?

 To learn more about the Christian answer to the realities of this world, contact Pastor John at email@example.com anytime, or call our church office at 269-429-5541.
 Office hours are Tuesday through Friday 8:30 AM - 4:30 PM.

-You are also welcome to join us for our worship services on Sunday mornings at 9:30 AM.
+You are also welcome to join us for our worship services on Sunday mornings at 9:00 AM Sept thru May AND 10:00 AM during the summer months (Memorial Day weekend thru Labor Day weekend).
 There you will hear more about these truths of God and life!